Learning portal

 What is CoM SSA?

-The CoM SSA initiative is a European Union (EU) action that supports the external dimension of the European Green Deal, as the global challenges of climate change and environmental degradation require a global response.
-At the same time CoM SSA moves to strengthen the Africa-EU partnership and supports Agenda 2063 of the African Union Commission.
+CoM SSA is a European Union (EU) action that supports the external dimension of the European Green Deal, recognising that the global challenge of climate change demands a global response.
+At the same time, CoM SSA advances the Africa-EU partnership and aligns with Agenda 2063 of the African Union Commission, while fostering collaborative efforts within the Team Europe framework and aligning with the Global Gateway initiative.

 Learn about climate finance